▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 Why the ADZ Variant

-The Am5x86 came in several variants, all running at 133 MHz but with different maximum case temperature ratings:
+Several variants, all 133 MHz but with different max case temp ratings:

 VariantPart NumberMax Case TempNotes